AI monitoring

 Getting started #

-To use AI monitoring, you need to create a new monitor in Oh Dear and select "AI" as the monitor type.
-You then provide a prompt that describes what you want to verify.
-You can choose how often the check runs (from every minute to once every two months).
+To use AI monitoring, create a new monitor in Oh Dear and select "AI" as the monitor type.
+Enter the URL you'd like to monitor, and we'll analyze the page and suggest a prompt for you.
+You can tweak the suggestion or write your own from scratch.
+You can also choose how often the check runs (from every minute to once every two months).

 How to construct a good prompt #